thejjw/sunbeam-charms/charms/cinder-k8s/README.md

 ## Description

-The cinder-k8s is an operator to manage the cinder service on a kubernetes based environment.
+The cinder-k8s is an operator to manage the Cinder API and Scheduler services on a Kubernetes based environment.

 ## Usage